basgbasg/test/README.md

 ### Finding Call Numbers
-Navigating the extensive Dewey Decimal System requires understanding its hierarchical structure.
-This quiz takes users deeper into the system, starting with third-level entries.
+Understanding the Dewey Decimal System's hierarchy is crucial for effective navigation.
+This quiz delves into the system, beginning with third-level entries like "752 Color."
+Users see only the description, not the call number, and are presented with four top-level options.
+One option is correct, and three are randomly selected incorrect answers.
+Upon selection, four options from the next level are revealed, progressing until the most detailed level is reached.
+Users will be notified if their choice is incorrect.

 ![image](https://github.com/basgbasg/test/assets/133644970/ef9547eb-ae5e-4369-887b-dee4c2375393)